Top 11 Easiest Languages to Learn in 2026

 Danish

-Danish is a relatively easy language for English speakers to learn, thanks to its straightforward grammar rules and shared vocabulary.
-As part of the Germanic language family, Danish has many similarities to English in terms of sentence structure and core vocabulary, which makes picking up the basics quicker.
+Danish is the official language of Denmark.
+It is often considered one of the easiest languages for English speakers to learn as a new language, thanks to its straightforward grammar rules and shared vocabulary.
+As part of the Germanic language family, Danish has many similarities to English in terms of sentence structure and core vocabulary as compared to many other languages , which makes picking up the basics quicker.

 Language Family: North-Germanic